 Library Architecture Test Framework

 With a library architecture test framework, the framework identifies tasks holding similarities within the test script.
 After that, testers carry out the grouping of similar tasks by function.
 Then, a library stores all the sorted functions.
 Hence, it facilitates reusability of code across different test scripts.
+This framework is useful when the application has similar functionalities across different parts of the application.

 Keyword-Driven Test Framework